dvcoders/15fa-intro-web/workshop/README.md

   event_id: "288881ae-410a-41d8-8a3b-298e0c9264d6"
 }
 ```
 *The client makes a GET request to the server with the path param of studentId of 1000000.
-The server takes the student_id=1000000 from that request and do a lookup in the database.
-The data has been found, then the server find if there's any github_url store in the user object.
+The server takes the student_id=1000000 from that request and does a lookup in the database.
+The data has been found, then the server checks if there's any github_url store in the user object.
 If not then the user returns Forbidden error to prevent the client redirect to empty url.*

 **PUT /user** - *Update the user information*